ChainAgnostic/namespaces/cosmos.md

 - `first_16_chars`= a function to extract the first 16 characters of the resulting string and dropping the rest

+As `chain_id`s can be up to 50 characters long, `chain_id`s with a length of over 32 characters will need to be referred to by hash to fit the length limits of CAIP-2.

 ### Resolution Method

-To resolve a blockchain reference for the Cosmos namespace, make a GET request to the Tendermint RPC enpoint of the blockchain node with path `/status`, for example:
+To resolve a blockchain reference for the Cosmos namespace, make a GET request to the Tendermint RPC enpoint of the blockchain node with path `/status`, for
+example:

 ```jsonc